encode/django-rest-framework/docs/api-guide/generic-views.md

 ---

+# Mixins

+The mixin classes provide the actions that are used to provide the basic view behavior.
+Note that the mixin classes provide action methods rather than defining the handler methods such as `.get()` and `.post()` directly.
+This allows for more flexible composition of behavior.

+## ListModelMixin

+Provides a `.list(request, *args, **kwargs)` method, that implements listing a queryset.

+If the queryset is populated, this returns a `200 OK` response, with a serialized representation of the queryset as the body of the response.
+The response data may optionally be paginated.

+If the queryset is empty this returns a `200 OK` response, unless the `.allow_empty` attribute on the view is set to `False`, in which case it will return a `404 Not Found`.

+## CreateModelMixin

+Provides a `.create(request, *args, **kwargs)` method, that implements creating and saving a new model instance.

+If an object is created this returns a `201 Created` response, with a serialized representation of the object as the body of the response.
+If the representation contains a key named `url`, then the `Location` header of the response will be populated with that value.

+If the request data provided for creating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.

+## RetrieveModelMixin

+Provides a `.retrieve(request, *args, **kwargs)` method, that implements returning an existing model instance in a response.

+If an object can be retrieved this returns a `200 OK` response, with a serialized representation of the object as the body of the response.
+Otherwise it will return a `404 Not Found`.

+## UpdateModelMixin

+Provides a `.update(request, *args, **kwargs)` method, that implements updating and saving an existing model instance.

+Also provides a `.partial_update(request, *args, **kwargs)` method, which is similar to the `update` method, except that all fields for the update will be optional.
+This allows support for HTTP `PATCH` requests.

+If an object is updated this returns a `200 OK` response, with a serialized representation of the object as the body of the response.

+If an object is created, for example when making a `DELETE` request followed by a `PUT` request to the same URL, this returns a `201 Created` response, with a serialized representation of the object as the body of the response.

+If the request data provided for updating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.

+## DestroyModelMixin

+Provides a `.destroy(request, *args, **kwargs)` method, that implements deletion of an existing model instance.

+If an object is deleted this returns a `204 No Content` response, otherwise it will return a `404 Not Found`.

+---

 # Concrete View Classes

 The following classes are the concrete generic views.
 If you're using generic views this is normally the level you'll be working at unless you need heavily customized behavior.